matte21/kube-examples/staging/kos/README.md

 ### Build

+If you modify the API object type definitions in `pkg/apis/network` then before proceeding with the rest of the build you must re-generate the generated files.
+To do that, invoke the `hack/update-codegen.sh` script; this script takes no arguments and your current working directory does not matter.

-With `kos` as your current working directory, `make build`.
+The main build work is done with `kos` as your current working directory.
+Do `make build`.
 This creates binary executable files, but not container images.

 ### Publish